vaserv/safety/README.md

 - **kubectl**: Required only if you plan to use the `--kubernetes` option with `--apply`.
   - `kubectl` must be installed and configured to connect to your Kubernetes cluster.
   - [Install kubectl](https://kubernetes.io/docs/tasks/tools/)
+- **Sudo Access**: Required for tests that simulate running the script as the root user.

 ## Installation